 With Empathy you can assist somebody looking for their own solution:

-“Oh I see, you really felt left all by yourself, and you even were wondering when you will get your life back together”.
+“Oh i see, you felt left all by yourself, and you even were wondering when you will get your life back together”.

 Then the other person has to think further, talk some more and may come up with a solution.